What are they and when are they worth it?

 FAQ – Frequently Asked Questions

-- Many rolltops are well protected against splashes, but they are only fully waterproof if the seams are additionally welded and the zippers are waterproof.
+- Many rolltops offer good protection against splash water, but they're only fully waterproof if seams are additionally welded and zips are waterproof.

-- For everyday use/university, 15–25 liters are sufficient; those who pack a lot or travel choose 25–35+ liters.
-Note: the back length and fit are more important than the pure liter measurement.
+- For everyday/university use, 15–25 litres suffice; heavy packers or travellers choose 25–35+ litres.
+Note: back length and fit are more crucial than pure litre measurement.

 - How do I care for a rolltop backpack?